boltops-tools/lono/docs/_docs/app-definitions.md

 Note that some of the source code is truncated to keep the explanation concise.
 In this example, the source is set as `example`.
 This tells lono to use the template source found at `source/example.yml`.
 The `.yml` extension is inferred automatically.

 The variables to use are: `app`, `instance_type` and `elb`.
 These variables will be available to the `source/example.yml` template.
-These variables are only avalable specifically to the template source, whereas [shared variables]({% link _docs/shared-variables.md %}) are available globally to all templates.
+These variables are only available specifically to the template source, whereas [shared variables]({% link _docs/shared-variables.md %}) are available globally to all templates.

 Lastly, the output name specified is `example-stack`.
 This tells lono to generate the output template to `output/example-stack.yml`.
 The `.yml` extension is inferred automatically.